Woodboring beetle: Ecology

-Woodboring beetles most often attack dying or dead trees.
+Woodboring beetles usually attack dying or dead trees.
 In forest settings, they are important in the turnover of trees by culling weak trees, thus allowing new growth to occur.
 They are also important as primary decomposers of trees within forest systems, allowing for the recycling of nutrients locked away in the relatively decay-resilient woody material of trees.
-To develop and reach maturity woodboring beetles need nutrients provided by fungi from outside of the inhabited wood.
+To reach maturity woodboring beetles need nutrients provided by fungi from outside of the inhabited wood.
 These nutrients are not only assimilated into the beetles' bodies but also are concentrated in their frass, contributing to soil nutrients cycles.
 Though the vast majority of woodboring beetles are ecologically important and economically benign, some species can become economic pests by attacking relatively healthy trees (e.g. Asian longhorn beetle, emerald ash borer) or by infesting downed trees in lumber yards.
 Species such as the Asian longhorn beetle and the emerald ash borer are examples of invasive species that threaten natural forest ecosystems.